 In the Early Cretaceous dromaeosaurids were major mid-sized predators, and in the deserts of Late Cretaceous Asia they were among the largest carnivorous dinosaurs present.

 [Hey, want to make eumaniraptoran systematics MORE confusing!
-Some studies suggest that microraptorines, unenlagiines, and/or troodontids might be more closely related to Aves than to the eudromaeosaurs; this would make microraptorines, unenlagiines, and/or troodontids members of Avialae!]
+Some studies suggest that microraptorines, unenlagiines, halszkaraptorines, and/or troodontids might be more closely related to Aves than to the eudromaeosaurs; this would make microraptorines, unenlagiines, halszkaraptorines, and/or troodontids members of Avialae!]

-Troodontids were crow-to-deer sized theropods.
+Troodontids were pigeon-to-deer sized theropods.
 The oldest known troodontid is the recently-described Hesperornithoides of the Late Jurassic of western North America.
 Somewhat younger is Jinfengopteryx of China: described originally as a bird, but now recognized as a troodontid.
-It might be from the early Early Cretaceous (although for some time it was thought that the formation it is from was as old as the Jurassic).
+It is from the early Early Cretaceous (although for some time it was thought that the formation it is from was as old as the Jurassic).
 Its gut contents include small ovoid objects, that might be seeds.
 Like Archaeopteryx, Jinfengopteryx had long tail feathers all along its tail.
-(Oddly, there are a pair of as-yet unnamed Late Cretaceous troodontids that form a clade, Jinfengopteryginae, with Jinfengopteryx.)
+(Oddly, Late Cretaceous Almas and an contemporary but not-yet-named troodontid that form a clade, Jinfengopteryginae, with Jinfengopteryx.)
 The last troodontids are from the very end of the Cretaceous.
-As discussed above, new studies place Anchiornis and its kin (Aurornis, Eosinopteryx,Xiaotingia) as the basalmost troodontids.
-Since Jinfengopteryx is from the Early Cretaceous, the Anchiornis-clade is also the oldest group of troodontids.
+As discussed above, some studies once placed anchiornithids as the basalmost troodontids.

 Troodontids differ from other eumaniraptorans by an increase in the number of teeth, reduced arm length, and increased distal hindlimb length.
-Tiny Sinovenator of the Early Cretaceous of China has a backwards-pointing pubis and lacks an arctometatarsus; later troodontids show a reversal to a forward-pointing pubis and have an arctometatarsus.
+Tiny Sinovenator of the Early Cretaceous of China has a backwards-pointing pubis and lacks an arctometatarsus; most later troodontids show a reversal to a forward-pointing pubis and have an arctometatarsus.
 (But the newly recognized Latenivenatrix has a backwards-pointing pubis, just to be confusing...)